Brand equity is one of those concepts that’ thrown around quite a lot, but not always understood.

 2. Brand Awareness

-Brand awareness is at the core of brand equity.
-A customer’s brand awareness evolves from them being completely unfamiliar with your brand, to their being able to recognize your brand, to their recalling your brand, to your brand being top of mind in their purchasing decision.
+Brand awareness evolves from a customer being completely unfamiliar with your brand, to their being able to recognize your brand, to their recalling your brand, to your brand being top of mind in their purchasing decision.

 So, brand awareness isn’t just about potential new customers becoming aware of your brand through marketing and promotion.
 It’s also about fostering existing awareness so that it evolves from recognition to preference.